Blosc/python-caterva/ANNOUNCE.rst

-# Announcing python-caterva 0.5.4
+# Announcing python-caterva 0.6.0

 ## What is new?

 In this release Caterva submodule has been updated to 0.5.0 version.
+Also, wheels are already being generated and can be found in PyPi.

 For more info, you can have a look at the release notes in: